ofcourse-VKI/ofseminar/README.md

 - "Introduction to the deformable overset method for the simulation of flexible and moving bodies" by Romain Poletti - 06/12/2023
 - "Simulating sloshing dynamics: a practical guide using OpenFOAM" by Dr. Antonio Cantiani - 18/03/2023

-Maria Faruoli on behalf of the Liquid Metal and Industrial Flow group of VKI
+_Maria Faruoli on behalf of the Liquid Metal and Industrial Flow group of VKI_

+Check who we are online: https://www.vki.ac.be/